 - 4 sugar cubes

-- Coat sugar cube with bitters on all sides and place in Champagne flute.
+- Coat sugar cubes with bitters on all sides and place each in a Champagne flute.

-- Fill glass with sparkling wine and garnish with lemon twist.
+- Fill each glass with sparkling wine and garnish with a lemon twist.

 - Enjoy immediately!